i5nipe/i5nipe.github.io/src/content/posts/UpDown/WriteUp.md

 ![Homepage](./homepage.png)
 > _Figure 1_: **Homepage of the site.**

-Seems to be a site that the main functionality is been vulnerable to *SSRF*.
-As I don't have much ideas to what to do with a SSRF I move forward with the enumeration.
-Note that in the buttom of the homepage I site shows the virtual host `siteisup.htb` but opening it give me the same page, so I started a vhost bruteforce with `ffuf`.
+The site appears to have a functionality that's vulnerable to SSRF.
+As I wasn’t sure how to exploit that immediately, I continued with enumeration.
+At the bottom of the page, the virtual host `siteisup.htb` is mentioned.
+Accessing it showed the same homepage, so I ran a vhost brute-force with `ffuf`:
 ```bash
 ffuf -w $subt5 -u http://10.10.11.177/ -H 'Host: FUZZ.siteisup.htb' -fs 1131
 ```

-And After some seconds running I found the vhost `dev.siteisup.htb` but when trying to open it return a 'Access Denied' error.
-My first thought as using the _SSRF_ of the first page to read the contents of `dev.siteisup.htb`, but it continues to return 'Access Denied' even if is the Webserver IP making the request.
-So, I take a step back and start a diretory bruteforce on both vhosts using the `feroxbuster` tool.
+And after some seconds running I found the vhost `dev.siteisup.htb` but when trying to open it return a 'Access Denied' error.
+My first thought as to use the _SSRF_ of the first page to read the contents of `dev.siteisup.htb`, but it continues to return 'Access Denied' even if is the Webserver IP making the request.
+So, I took a step back and started a diretory bruteforce on both vhosts using the `feroxbuster` tool.
 ```bash
 feroxbuster -w $smallw -u http://siteisup.htb
 feroxbuster -w $smallw -u http://dev.siteisup.htb